krider2010/graphql-intro-resources/resources.md

 * [GraphQL Specification](https://graphql.github.io/graphql-spec/)
 * [Relay Cursor Connections Specification](https://facebook.github.io/relay/graphql/connections.htm)
 * The official [GitHub Octokit GraphQL](https://github.com/octokit/graphql.js) client, in JavaScript
+* A rad GitHub Action [GraphQL Action](https://github.com/octokit/graphql-action/) that makes it simple to send a GraphQL query to the GitHub API as part of a workflow.
-* A rad GitHub Action [Request Action](https://github.com/octokit/request-action) that allows you to use GitHub's API for abitrary requests as part of a workflow.
+* There is also GitHub Action [Request Action](https://github.com/octokit/request-action) that allows you to use GitHub's API for abitrary requests as part of a workflow.
+Which might be useful if you want to mix GraphQL and REST.
 This example here shows how to use GraphQL with it:

     ```yaml
     name: "test-local"